calculon102/xgifwallpaper/README.md

 Due to using the shared memory extenstion of X11, this program will not work in X11 sessions over the network.

+Some window managers may hide the X11 root window, like Gnome does.
+There, you will see no visible effect.

 ## Usage

 See output of `--help`: